 Award Nominations Form

-The purpose of the Government Affairs Committee is to meet with and influence local legislators on issues/bills relating to psychology and mental health care.
+NOTE TO MEMBERS: The Government Affairs Committee carries out its purpose by meeting with and influencing local legislators on issues relating to psychology and mental health care.
 The Committee also works in conjunction with CPA, governmental agencies and/or their representatives to educate and inform SDPA members about the latest legislative actions and the importance of active professional involvement in legislative affairs.
 The Committee knows how easy it is for professionals to focus on daily demands and to presume someone else will do the work of legislative advocacy.
 In the era of managed care, psychologists must take a more active role in ensuring the future of our profession.
 The Committee would like to extend an invitation to members to join with our Committee to enhance our legislators' awareness of the issues important to our profession.

 Donate to CPA-PAC

 CPA and SDPA now rely on a grassroots approach to influencing state legislators on bills important to you and your practice.
 We really need your support to be successful in these efforts.
 We recently heard some interesting statistics.
 The California Medical Association members annually contribute $1.3 million to their Political Action Committee (PAC), which gives the CMA considerable support and legislative influence.
 On the other hand, our CPA-PAC had a total budget on $30,000.
 There are approximately 24,000 MFTs in California.
 On average, those MFTs contribute $7 per person to their professional PAC.
 There are approximately 14,000 psychologists in California and their yearly average of giving is $2 per person.
 Although hypothetically we would assume that psychologists make more money than MFTs, psychologists' level of giving appears to be much smaller, and hence, our resources for political action are proportionally reduced.
 Psychologists give less per member than any other of the healing arts.
 This very limited financial base has forced us to reduce our support to a small, select group of legislators.